oat-sa/taohub-articles/forge/workflow-engine/execution-of-a-process.md

 2. Running an activity
 ----------------------

-###2.1.
-From the activity definition to the screen display{#21-from-the-activity-definition-to-the-screen-display}
+### 2.1.
+From the activity definition to the screen display

 From an activity definition, the current user’s credential is checked against the access control mode of that activity. (see: [[userService+authentification part]]) If the user has the right to access the activity, an activity execution is created.\
 And the so called activity is executed.
 This means that the system simply fetches the list of services in that activity and inserts each of them in an iframe.
 See ProcessBrowser controller.